 With the invention of social media, we are now comparing every moment of our lives to the snapshots of others.
 Instead of connecting when we are online, so many of us are DISCONNECTING.

-My grandmother grew up on a farm, working hard alongside her siblings to help support her family.
-While my grandfather grew up the son of a machinist, a man who worked hard but was barely able to put enough food on the table.
+My grandmother grew up on a farm, working hard alongside her 6 siblings to support the family.
+In contrast, my grandfather grew up the son of a machinist, a man who worked hard but was barely able to put enough food on the table.

 They were married in 1948 and together build a life and a home for their 4 children.
-They remained committed to one another despite the trials and adversity of life throughout their 70 years together.
+They remained together, loyal and committed despite adversity of life.

 They remained strong when Rubye’s father took his own life.
-Together they mourned the loss of a child in the prime of his life; yet their faith in God and one another endured.
+Together they sobbed as they lost a child in the prime of his life.
+Yet their faith in God and one another endured.